mudroljub/wikipedia-api-docs/README.md

 - All client requests should contain `&origin=*` (append if missing).
 - Search term is case insensitive.
-- You could change to any language you like
+- You could request any wiki language you like

 ## Get an article